 Having an extra person around is important, because one could see the moves and techniques done on this person by the massage instructor, which makes it easier for a student to copy and learn.
 And secondly, the student can practice on the “demo client” while the teacher can observe to see if the students applies the Thai Massage techniques well.

 Of course, private trainings will usually cost more than group trainings (as for the tuition), but then again, private massage training generally takes less time (for the same study curriculum) and is of a higher quality compared to group classes; the massage teacher can focus totally on one student and as a rule progress will be much faster and moreover, things are often explained better or more in-depth.

 Personally, I think one of the other advantages of private training is that the Thai Massage instructor will perform every technique on the student so that the student really experiences how things should feel.
 This is often not the case in group massage training where one will mostly get the techniques applied by other students of the group.

-All by all, it surely depends on a student’s wishes, character and situation what’s best for him or her, of course, and also, one group is not the other, I mean, there are groups of only 4 Thai Massage students (making a group class almost as being a private massage class) or groups of 14 students, which gives a massage training totally other dynamics.
+All by all, it surely depends on a student’s wishes, character and situation what’s best for them, of course, and also, one group is not the other, I mean, there are groups of only four Thai Massage students (making a group class almost as being a private massage class) or groups of fourteen students, which gives a massage training totally other dynamics.